surendhar-code/Analysis-of-Crop-Production/README.md

 ### Project Explanation Video : [Click here to see the video](https://youtu.be/bi9iJYxqblE)
 ## OVERVIEW
 <img src="https://iti.directory/sites/iti.directory/files/ITI-trade-Horticulture.jpg" /> <br>
-**1. Horticulture is the art of cultivating plants in gardens to produce food and medicinal ingredients, or for comfort and ornamental purposes. ** **2.
-Horticulturists grow flowers, spices, fruits and nuts, vegetables and herbs, as well as ornamental trees and lawns. ** **3.
-In this project, I am going to analyse the area production and productivity of spices from 2008 - 2011 data and make a storyboard report using Tableau to understand the production and productivity of spices effectively. **
+1. Horticulture is the art of cultivating plants in gardens to produce food and medicinal ingredients, or for comfort and ornamental purposes.
+2. Horticulturists grow flowers, spices, fruits and nuts, vegetables and herbs, as well as ornamental trees and lawns.
+3. In this project, I am going to analyse the area production and productivity of spices from 2008 - 2011 data and make a storyboard report using Tableau to understand the production and productivity of spices effectively.
 ## PURPOSE
 <img src="https://objectiveit.com/wp-content/uploads/2018/12/unlock-data-insights.png" /> <br>

-**To unlock the insights that are not visible before, understand the patterns much more effectively in the data, present the data in much more presentable form that can be easily understand by Horticulturists to take certain decisions effectively.**
+To unlock the insights that are not visible before, understand the patterns much more effectively in the data, present the data in much more presentable form that can be easily understand by Horticulturists to take certain decisions effectively.
 ## ABOUT DATASET
 <img src="https://s3.amazonaws.com/di-newsletter/images/mobile/dd/11.png" data-align="center"/> <br>
 1. The dataset downloaded from data.gov.in website.